Bathampton: Bathampton Meadows

 When the A46 Bathampton by-pass was built, an area of 9 hectares was created to provide additional flood relief.
 The wet meadows and the oxbow lake which were made have proved attractive to a number of migrant birds with waders such as dunlin, ringed and little ringed plover, and green and common sandpiper in spring and autumn.
 Sand martin and kingfisher have been seen regularly by the oxbow, and other migrants have included yellow wagtail, whinchat and hobby.

 In 2009, the local Council identified the meadows as a possible new park and ride site to alleviate traffic congestion in the city.
 In January 2017 the council confirmed that the Bathampton Meadows site as it preferred option for a park and ride site to the east of the city, However the owner, Steve Horler, says that he is unwilling to sell the land.
 Immediate plans were abandoned in 2017, following public opposition.

 In January 2022, the National Trust announced the purchase of 40 acre of Bathampton Meadows, the bulk of the meadow.
-A three-mile walking route will be developed through the meadow.
+A three-mile walking route was developed through the meadow, opened in September 2024.